dylannlaw/hapi-postgres-connection/README.md

 ## *What*?

-This Hapi Plugin creates a Connection (Pool) to PostgreSQL when your server starts up and makes it available *anywhere* in your app's route handlers via `request.pg.client`.
+This Hapi Plugin creates a Connection to PostgreSQL when your server starts up and makes it available *anywhere* in your app's route handlers via `request.pg.client`.

-When you shut down your server (*e.g. the `server.stop` in your tests*) the connection pool is closed for you.
+When you shut down your server (*e.g. the `server.stop` in your tests*) the connection is closed for you.

 ### *One Dependency*: `node-postgres` *always up-to-date*